andete/madparts/README.md

 warning
 =======

-This software is still in heavy development, and not recommended for usage unless for experimental reasons.
+This project is still under heavy development.
+It is not recommended for usage unless for experimental reasons.

 dependencies
 ============